 How Much Eye Relief Do I Need?

-.308 Winchester produces some relatively mild recoil, so eye relief isn’t as big a concern as it is with heavier hitting cartridges.
+.308 Winchester produces relatively mild recoil, so eye relief isn’t as big a concern as it is with heavier hitting cartridges.
 However, don’t underestimate how much space you may need.
 Getting clocked in the eye with a rifle scope hurts, so you want to do everything you can to prevent it.
 Look for a scope that provides about 3 ½ to 4 inches of eye relief to be on the safe side.

 If you want a scout rifle set-up that allows you to use your scope with both eyes open, you’ll want an optic with more generous eye relief.